Don’t be afraid to use these medications as you quit smoking.

 “Meds do all the work.”

 Finally, don’t give up hope if you give in to the temptation of a cigarette now and then as you’re trying to quit.
-Smokers typically make five attempts before finally quitting for good.
-Forgive yourself any lapses and keep trying.
+People who smoke typically make five attempts to quit before succeeding.
+Forgive yourself if you have some setbacks – and keep trying.